jlaiii/BattleMetrics-Rust-Analytics/README.md

 You check a player’s Steam profile and see "Time Played: 6,000 hours."
 Impressive... or is it?

 They could’ve spent 6,000 of those hours AFK in the menu.
-This script gives you the real numbers that matter for Rust.
+This script shows you the players True Rust Hours

 ---